umbraco/UmbracoDocs/umbraco-cms/reference/security/authenticate-with-active-directory.md

 ---
-description: "Learn jow to use Azure Active Directory credentials to login to the Umbraco backoffice"
+description: "Learn how to use Azure Active Directory credentials to login to the Umbraco backoffice"
 ---

 # Authenticating the Umbraco backoffice with Azure Active Directory credentials